-- getting rid of everything that’s not needed
+- Getting rid of everything that’s not needed.

-- labelling what’s left
+- Labelling what’s left.

-- cleaning everything
+- Cleaning everything up.

-Make sure you (as an employee and as a boss) and your employees take a specific period of your days to brainstorm your thoughts on complex problems and ideas to improve your business processes.
+Make sure you (as an employee and as a leader) and your employees take a specific period of your days to brainstorm your thoughts on complex problems and ideas to improve your business processes.

 Thinking and discussing as a group, especially listening to people directly involved with each process, can be crucial to identify problems and ways to fixing them.